japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 foreach(writer: ForeachWriter[T]): DataStreamWriter[T]
 ----

-`foreach` sets the input link:spark-sql-streaming-ForeachWriter.adoc[ForeachWriter] to be in control of streaming writes.
+`foreach` sets the input link:spark-sql-streaming-ForeachWriter.md[ForeachWriter] to be in control of streaming writes.

 Internally, `foreach` sets the streaming output <<format, format>> as `foreach` and `foreachWriter` as the input `writer`.